ilhaan/terraform-test/README.md

 Once your AWS credentials are set up, follow the instructions below:

-1. Create `terraform.tfvars` in this directory and add the following line:
+1. Clone this repo and `cd` into the `ec2_instance` directory.
+Create `terraform.tfvars` in this directory and add the following line:
 ```
 keypair_name="<keypair-name-without-extension>"
 ```